 Oatmeal Date Cookies

 Nothing tastes better than classic oatmeal cookies but these sweet treats have less butter and sugar than regular recipes because of the natural sweetness dates add.
-Dates are full of fiber and these dried fruits also offer B vitamins, potassium and iron.
+Dates are full of detoxifying fiber and these dried fruits also offer B vitamins, potassium for strong bones, and iron.
 Try using whole wheat flour in addition to traditional all-purpose for a boost of fiber and nutrients while maintaining a soft texture.
 By adding oats to your cookies, you again boost the fiber content and add to the texture of the final product.
-These cookies have vanilla and cardamom to compliment the sweet dates and chewy oats.
-Enjoy these lightened-up cookies today!
+These cookies have vanilla and cardamom to complement the sweet dates and chewy oats.
+Cardamom has eucalyptol, an anti-inflammatory that breaks down mucus for lung and digestive support.

 YIELDS 30 Cookies